kristmro/McHorcrux/jax_core/README.md

 4. **In-Progress Gym**
    - A “gym-like” environment exists but is not a primary focus here.
 JAX’s function-oriented style makes a purely object-oriented gym class less ideal.
    - Instead, we rely on direct ODE simulations (coupled with neural nets, wave loads, and adaptation laws) for offline training.
-If you need a standard `env.step()` interface, see [`gym` or `mc_gym_jax.py`](./simulator/gym) for a prototype that may require further refinement.
+If you need a standard `env.step()` interface, see [`gym_jax`](./gym) for a prototype that may require further refinement.

 ---